 Schakelobject #3 is constructed from stainless steel and perspex, held together with bolts.
-There are nine blocks in the form of diamond-shaped cubes which can be moved and therefore a different form is created each time.
+There are nine blocks in the form of diamond-shaped cubes which can be moved, and therefore a different form is created each time.

 The de Boer Lichtveld couple created these kinetic sculptures and objects for a long time.
 They processed high-gloss materials to reflect the movement of passers-by.
 Their work consists of abstract forms, which can refer to the history of the place where the statue stands.
-Space and light are important elements in their work.
+Space and light are essential elements in their work.

 Materials: Stainless Steel & Perspex